Chancellor Search

 In this rapidly changing world, there are many challenges and opportunities ahead for the next generation of Minnesota State students.
 The Board of Trustees seeks an equity-minded and transformational leader who will leverage the strengths of the entire Minnesota State system to maximize the role of public higher education in successfully addressing those challenges on behalf of students and realizing opportunities for the state of Minnesota and beyond.

-Find the print version of Chancellor Search, it includes all of the information below.
+Find the print version of the Chancellor Search.

 At Minnesota State, we provide the opportunity for all Minnesotans to create a better future for themselves, for their families, and for their communities through access to affordable higher education.